 Results from the 2019 Survey of Employer Recruitment Experiences shows that there is a widespread shortage of teachers across Australia.
 The New South Wales Teachers Federation further says that state will need 11,000 more teachers by 2030 in response to expected increase in student population in the next 20 years.

 At Excelsia College, you will be prepared to acquire career skills and practical experience that will make you successful in a range of school settings.
 You can also meet the demand for new teachers in as few as 18 months.
-As a graduate of our Master of Teaching (Secondary) online course you may find yourself working at an independent school or state school.
+As a graduate of our Master of Teaching (Primary) online course you may find yourself working at an independent school or state school.
 Your master’s degree may take you to a remote Indigenous community, or to a big city.
 No matter where you want to teach, you’ll be equipped with the knowledge and skills you need to nurture the social, emotional, spiritual and physical development of the children you teach.
 As a teacher, you also will enjoy flexible working arrangements of either fulltime, part time or casual employment.

 Aside from teaching, there are several jobs and career options available to those that hold an initial teacher education degree.
 A teaching degree equips you with transferable skills that are relevant nationally and internationally in various government departments, private organisations and not-for-profit institutions.
 Apply for the Master of Teaching today and set the stage for your next career.